 Hurricanes are a standard part of all New Jersey homeowners insurance.

 After Hurricane Andrew hit in 1992, insurance companies wanted to find a way to lessen their risk and payout when tropical storms hit, says the Insurance Information Institute (III).
-Unfortunately, companies passed off these expenses to the customer in the form of hurricane duration deductibles, which are now standard in hurricane-prone states such as New Jersey.
+Unfortunately, companies passed these expenses off to customers in the form of hurricane duration deductibles, which are now standard in at-risk states like New Jersey.

 It’s important to note that hurricane duration deductibles exist separate from standard “all-peril” deductions.
-In the event of hurricane damage, you’ll pay a deductible ranging from 1 to 5 percent of your home’s total quoted replacement cost — for example, if your home is valued by the insurance company at $250,000 and you have a 5 percent hurricane deductible (a common figure among companies we tested), you’ll pay $12,500 out of pocket before any work is done.
+In the event of hurricane damage, you’ll pay a deductible ranging from one to five percent of your home’s total quoted replacement cost.
+For example, if your home is valued by the insurance company at $250,000 and you have a five percent hurricane deductible (a common figure among companies we tested), you’ll have to pay a $12,500 deductible out of pocket before any work is done.

-So what is a hurricane, and what could be constituted as hurricane damage, and when do hurricane deductibles apply?
+These high deductibles beg the question: What can be classified as hurricane damage, and when do hurricane deductibles apply?
 That varies by company.
 However, it generally starts with the National Weather Service.
 Often, if the NWS determines that 74 mph winds have hit somewhere in the state, that is enough evidence for companies to trigger hurricane deductibles.
-The trigger also may depend on the intensity of the hurricane on a scale from 1 to 5, with 5 being the most intense.
+The decision may also depend on the intensity of the hurricane on a scale from one to five, with five being the most intense.

-Note to coastal homeowners: Some companies may reduce your premiums if you make an effort to stormproof your house, such as buying stronger roofing materials and adding storm shutters.
+Note to coastal homeowners: Some companies may reduce your premium if you make an effort to storm-proof your house, such as buying stronger roofing materials and adding storm shutters.
 Allstate and State Farm, for example, often offer discounts for roofs that have been certified as stormproof.
 It’s worth asking your current or future insurer if it offers such discounts.

-Hurricane Sandy exposed a common misconception of homeowners insurance plans: Flood insurance is not included in most policies.
-You must buy it separately from your homeowners policy from FEMA, or from a handful of private insurers.
-“A large number of homeowners in the affected areas did not carry flood insurance,” says Brady Mason, a content manager for Safeco and a consultant tracking trends in the insurance industry.
+Hurricane Sandy exposed a common misconception of homeowners insurance plans: flood insurance is not included in most policies.
+You must buy it separately from the Federal Emergency Management Agency (FEMA), or from a handful of private insurers.
+“A large number of homeowners in the affected areas did not carry flood insurance,” says Brady Mason, a content manager for Safeco and consultant tracking trends in the insurance industry.

-In addition to the inconvenience of having a separate insurance policy, many homeowners affected by Hurricane Sandy believe they were “shortchanged” by flood insurers in the claims process.
+Among the homeowners that did have flood insurance during Hurricane Sandy, many attest that they were “short changed” by the claims process.
 According to reports: “At least three former employees of a FEMA subcontractor reviewing the claims said in affidavits that they were told to use a formula based on a structure's square footage and its construction to decide how much money a homeowner was entitled to, not review actual damage reports.”